stoermelder/vcvrack-packone/docs/MidiCat.md

 ### FINE-expander

-FINE is a companion module for MIDI-CAT which provides ability to fine-tune mapped parameters.
-If the input/gate on either 10% input or 1/2/5% input is high, the module switches to fine-tuning mode: In fine-tuning mode, the MIDI control must be moved to its center, then fine-tunes the parameter with 10% range or 1/2/5% range, respectively.
-Fine-tuning for a parameter can only be used on MIDI CC mappings with input mode set to "Pickup (snap)" or "Pickup (jump)".
-Addtionally, the module switches from 10% range to 1/2/5% range and from 1/2/5% range to 10% range smoothly, if the 1/2/5% input is enabled while 10% input stays high.
-This means, finer adjustments can be made while holding two buttons without a need to center the MIDI control.
-After fine-tuning is finished and gates on 10% input and 1/2/5% input are low, the mapped MIDI control can pickup the current parameter value again.
+FINE is a companion module for MIDI-CAT which provides the ability to fine-tune mapped parameters.
+When the input/gate on either the 10% input or 1/2/5% input is high, the module switches to fine-tuning mode.
+In fine-tuning mode, the MIDI control must be moved to its center, then it fine-tunes the parameter within a 10% range or 1/2/5% range, respectively.

+Fine-tuning for a parameter can only be used on MIDI CC mappings with input mode set to _Pickup (snap)_ or _Pickup (jump)_.
+Additionally, the module switches from 10% range to 1/2/5% range and from 1/2/5% range to 10% range smoothly if the 1/2/5% input is enabled while the 10% input stays high.
+This means finer adjustments can be made while holding two buttons without the need to center the MIDI control.

+After fine-tuning is finished and gates on 10% input and 1/2/5% input are low, the mapped MIDI control can pick up the current parameter value again.

 FINE for MIDI-CAT must be placed on the right side of MIDI-CAT and can be used together with the other expanders.
 High gates for the two inputs can be created by [VCV MIDI-GATE](https://library.vcvrack.com/Core/MIDITriggerToCVInterface) using MIDI note messages or by [STROKE](./Stroke.md) using keyboard hotkeys, for example.

 ## Changelog